jaf7C7/HowTo/uri_encode_or_decode_a_string.md

-# URI Encode Or Decode A String
+# How To URI Encode Or Decode A String

 Javascript has built-in functions for this.